Hochschild homology of structured algebras: Graphs and trees

 \subsection{Edge collapses and blow-ups}

 For a black and white graph $G$ and an edge $e$ of $G$ which is {\em not a cycle} and {\em does not join two white vertices}, we denote $G/e$ the set of isomorphism classes of black and white graphs that can be obtained from $G$ by collapsing the edge $e$, identifying its two end-vertices, declaring the new vertex to be white with the same label if one of the collapsed vertices was white---in particular, the number of white vertices is constant under edge collapse.
 Graphs in $G/e$ have naturally induced cyclic orderings at their vertices.
+If the new vertex is black, the collapse is unique.
 If the new vertex is white, it has a well-defined start half-edge unless the start half-edge of the original white vertex is collapsed with $e$, in which case there is a collection of possible collapses of $G$ along $e$, one for each choice of placement of the start half-edge at the new white vertex among the leaves originating from the collapsed black vertex of the original graph $G$.
 (See Figure~\ref{collapse} for an example.)

 If $G$ is oriented, the graphs in $G/e$ inherit an orientation as follows: If $e=\{h_1,h_2\}$ with $s(h_1)=v_1$, $s(h_2)=v_2$, and writing the orientation of $G$ in the form $v_1\w v_2\w h_1\w h_2\w x_1\w \dots\w x_k$, we define the orientation of the collapsed graph to be $v\w x_1\w \dots \w x_k$, where $v$ is the vertex of the collapsed graph coming from identifying $v_1$ and $v_2$.